-A District employee volunteer that receives a report alleging that another District employee or volunteer participated in unauthorized electronic communication shall immediately notify the Principal.
-If the subject of the report is the Principal, the employee or volunteer shall immediately notify the Superintendent.
+A District employee qualified school volunteer that that participated in unauthorized electronic communication subject to KRS 160.145 or reasonably believes that another District employee or qualified school volunteer participated in unauthorized electronic communication that is subject to KRS 160.145 that has not been previously reported shall immediately notify the Principal or applicable supervisor.
+If the subject of the report is the Principal, or a District-wide employee, the reporting employee or volunteer shall immediately notify the Superintendent.
 If the subject of the report is the Superintendent, the employee or volunteer shall immediately notify the Commissioner of Education and the Chair of the Board of Education.
 08.2324